 Because telling yourself at you are worthy is just step one.
-But in order to successfully re-wire the neural pathways in our brains, we need to repeat step one over and over again until healthy self-esteem becomes our automatic, default setting.
+But in order to successfully re-wire the neural pathways in your brain, you need to repeat step one over and over again until healthy self-esteem becomes your automatic default setting.

 We also need to arm ourselves for setbacks by identifying our self-esteem busters and counteracting them.

 Not surprisingly, research in psychology shows that high self-esteem is correlated with happiness and wellbeing – so say social psychologists Roy Baumeister, Kathleen Vohs, and their colleagues.
 That makes sense, doesn’t it?
 How you see yourself affects so many aspects of your life – including your mood, productivity and relationships – all of which can improve when you build your self-esteem.